Peter Carter (tennis)

 Peter Carter (9 August 1964 – 1 August 2002) was an Australian tennis player and coach.
-He is widely known as the first and most influential coach of Roger Federer.
+He is widely known as the most influential coach of Roger Federer.

 Playing career

 Carter won the 1985 Melbourne Tennis Tournament with Darren Cahill.
 He reached a career high of 173 in singles and 117 in doubles on the ATP, but his career was hampered by injuries.

 Coaching career

 Carter is widely known particularly as the coach of tennis champion Roger Federer.
 He met Federer when he was 9 and quickly identified him as a future world no 1.
 Federer has said that “Peter was an incredibly inspirational and important person in my life.
 He taught me respect for each person.
 I can never thank him enough.”

 Federer won his first Grand Slam event the year following Carter’s death at the 2003 Wimbledon Championships.

 Death

-Carter died in a car accident on 1 August, 2002 while on a belated honeymoon to Kruger National Park in South Africa (his wife Sylvia had been recovering from Hodgkin's disease).
+Carter died in a car accident on 1 August 2002 while on a belated honeymoon to Kruger National Park in South Africa (his wife Sylvia had been recovering from Hodgkin's disease).
 Carter was in a vehicle which swerved off the road to avoid a head-on collision with a minivan.